-Given the nature of our course - both online and brief - it is essential that you stay on top of your course work.
-I do understand that life can be complicated and that there are unpleasant surprises.
-However, any work that is turned in late will automatically receive a penalty grade of -10% per day that it is late.
-Work that is more than 3 days late will not be accepted.
-Your final project will not be accepted if it is late at all.
+- Given the nature of our course (this is a very dense & quick 8-weeks!) it is essential that you stay on top of your course work.
+I do understand that life can be complicated and that there are unpleasant surprises. - For any Canvas complications, I ask that you screenshot the issue & email me on the spot. - Any work that is otherwise turned in late will automatically receive a penalty grade of -10% per day that it is late. - Work that is more than 3 days late will not be accepted. - Your final exam will not be accepted if it is late at all.